Aerial Image with Scale in ArcGIS Pro

 2. Obtain an aerial image for your area of interest

-If the image is in a ZIP file, you need to unzip it before opening it in ArcMap.
+If the image is in a ZIP file, you need to unzip it before opening it in ArcGIS Pro.

-- Using the Add Data button add your chosen aerial image.
+- Using the Add Data button in the Map tab, add your chosen aerial image.

-- Zoom into your location of interest using the Zoom In magnifying glass or the scroll wheel on the mouse.
-The Pan hand may also come in handy.
+- Zoom into your location of interest using the Fixed Zoom In controls or the scroll wheel on the mouse.
+You can also Pan around the image.
 Also make sure your desired location is centred in the window.

 4. Set up a layout with dynamic scale text

-- To add dynamic scale text, click Insert > Scale Text... and select Absolute Scale from the list.
-Click OK.
+- To add dynamic scale text, in the Insert tab click Dynamic Text and select Scale from the list.

-- You can zoom in and out using the same zoom and pan tools described in #3, above.
-You can also enter the scale you want into the scale drop-down menu in the ArcGIS standard toolbar.
-For example, if you want it at a 1:1000 scale, simply type 1000 into the scale toolbar and click enter.
+- As long as your image is centred, you can easily adjust the zoom level.
+For example, if you want it at a 1:1000 scale, simply type 1000 into the scale toolbar at the bottom of the Layout window and click enter.
 The image will be at a 1:1000 scale and the dynamic scale text you added to the page will reflect that.

 5. Export the image with scale

-Click File > Export Map... and select your parameters.
+Click Share tab and Export Layout to select your parameters.
 You can save at a wide variety of resolutions and in several different formats (TIFF, JPEG, PNG, etc.).

-Change the scale (and pan if needed) as often as you like and re-export if you would like the image at a variety of scales.
+Change the scale as often as you like and re-export if you would like the image at a variety of scales.

 6. I still need some help!